jvandervyver/OPNsense/wifi-syslog/README.md

 Wifi seems to log to `hostapd`, exploit that fact by letting an access point send its logs to our PfSense/OPNsense instance and log it on machine to make diagnostics easier

 Determine the PfSense/OPNsense BSD version.
-Download that BSD version then compile this "marvelous" piece of code
+Download that BSD version then compile this "marvelous" piece of code.

+OR alternatively download a compiled version for x86_64 if you want to give that a go:
+`curl --output '/usr/local/syslog_proxy/syslog_proxy_pfsense_freebsd_13.4.binary'  'https://raw.githubusercontent.com/jvandervyver/OPNsense/refs/heads/main/wifi-syslog/syslog_proxy_pfsense_freebsd_13.4.binary'`

 **syslog_proxy.c**
 ```c